 Our bottom line

 You pay a flat trading fee regardless of order size and can trade multiple products in local currencies from a single multi-currency account, with only one password and PIN to remember.
-The site currently offers new customers £500 trading commission to use in the first three months.

 Features include at-a-glance stock screening, which allows you to set filters to explore different markets.